pymupdf/PyMuPDF/docs/page.rst

       :arg rect_like rect: the rectangle in which the circle or rectangle is drawn, must be finite and not empty.
 If the rectangle is not equal-sided, an ellipse is drawn.

       :rtype: :ref:`Annot`
       :returns: the created annotation.
-It is drawn with line color black, no fill color and line width 1.
-Use methods of :ref:`Annot` to make any changes.
+It is drawn with line color red, no fill color and line width 1.

    .. method:: addRedactAnnot(quad, text=None, fontname=None, fontsize=11, align=TEXT_ALIGN_LEFT, fill=(1, 1, 1), text_color=(0, 0, 0))

       PDF only: *(new in version 1.16.11)* Add a redaction annotation.
-A redaction annotation identifies content that is intended to be removed from the document.
+A redaction annotation identifies content to be removed from the document.
 Adding such an annotation is the first of two steps.
 It makes visible what will be removed in the subsequent step, :meth:`Page.apply_redactions`.

       :arg quad_like,rect_like quad: specifies the (rectangular) area to be removed which is always equal to the annotation rectangle.
 This may be a :data:`rect_like` or :data:`quad_like` object.
 If a quad is specified, then the envelopping rectangle is taken.